stephane-rbn/python-vscode-setup/README.md

 <!-- TOC --><a name="5-ruff-official-extension-link"></a>
 ### 5 - Ruff Official extension ([link](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff))

 This extension is a wrapper around the Ruff formatter.
-It's a must-have if you want to use Ruff in VSCode.
+It's a must-have if you want to use Ruff in VS Code.

 [![Ruff extension](img/ruff-vscode-extension.png)](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)